Welcome to LumoSQL v0.82

 - LumoSQL reproducibly integrates 9 years of software infrastructure.
 The SQLite-side glue is about 2,000 lines under

 not-fork.d/sqlite3/.
-The LMDB and LMDBv1 backends are larger because each is a substantive re-implementation of SQLite's btree against an LMDB environment; the two backends share a great deal of code. - LumoSQL was supported by the NLNet Foundation 2020-2022, and we thank them very much.
+The LMDB and LMDBv1 backends are larger because each is a substantive re-implementation of SQLite's btree against an LMDB environment; the two backends share a great deal of code.

 Dependencies